Some people collect stamps, others collect shoes but for 65-year old Chia Joon Hock, it’s Hot Wheels all the way.

 As a former engineer, Uncle Chia is pretty sharp.

-Realising that he can’t store ALL his pieces in box files, he put his engineering knowledge to good use and came up with the idea of showcasing the packaged Hot Wheels on display racks similar to those in tile shops!
+Realising that he cannot store ALL his pieces in box files, he put his engineering knowledge to good use and came up with the idea of showcasing the packaged Hot Wheels on display racks similar to those in tile shops!

 Uncle Chia can tell the difference between the pieces and release year based on the tyres.